drdaemos/xc5-docs/en/basics/new_form/model_editing.md

 published: true
 title: Model editing
 identifier: ref_8MoO0Ob
+version: X-Cart 5.3.x
+description: During module creation developers sometimes create complex entities that require a separate page for editing of its properties.
+This article will explain a new way to create a page where you can edit certain fields of a model.
 ---

 This article describes new way to create form to edit model entity.
 Original article with old implementation: {% link "Model editing page" ref_LanG54L9 %}